Private music lessons

-- Attend and participate in music performance sessions, held Fridays at noon in HT 123 (Sylvania lessons) and the Forum Theatre (Rock Creek Lessons).
+- Attend and participate in music performance sessions online (April 3).
+Check your PCC email for information on how to access online group sessions.
+Time and date: Fridays at 12 noon.
+If COVID-19 restrictions are lifted we will resume in-person performance sessions beginning Friday, May 8 on Sylvania Campus in HT 123 (Sylvania lessons) and the Forum Theatre (Rock Creek lessons).
 Music performance sessions provide a less formal environment for the development of performance skills.
 Students should perform repertoire that represents material covered during their applied music lessons.
-These meetings are mandatory and will make-up part of the final lesson grade.
+These meetings are mandatory and will count toward the final grade.
 Important points:

-- Attend the first music performance session.
+- Attend the first performance class online.
 The first music performance session is absolutely mandatory – anyone that is registered and misses this meeting will be dropped.